 - The vice-president shall be vested with all the powers and perform all the duties of the president in case of the absence or disability of the president and may be assigned other duties by the Executive Council or by the president.

-- The Advisory Board shall advises on all questions concerning the Society whether asked by the executive board or not.
+- The Advisory Board shall advise on all questions concerning the Society, whether asked by the executive board or not.

 Article IX.
 Dues

-The annual dues shall be of twenty euros, normally to be paid on January first, and covering the year following that date.
+The annual dues shall be twenty euros, normally to be paid on January first, and covering the year following that date.
 Dues for students shall be ten euros.
-The legitimate use of the membership dues include: conferences organization and website management The Society may receive donations.
-The collection and disbursement of funds in connection with the financing of any activity sponsored in whole or in part by the Society shall be handled by the Executive Council, and applications for grants to finance any activity sponsored in whole or in part by the Society shall bear the signature of the President (except where the Vice-President is acting in its place, as in the case of serious illness).
+The legitimate use of the membership dues include: conference organization and website management.
+The Society may receive donations.
+The collection and disbursement of funds in connection with the financing of any activity sponsored in whole or in part by the Society shall be handled by the Executive Council, and applications for grants to finance any activity sponsored in whole or in part by the Society shall bear the signature of the President (except where the Vice-President is acting in his/her place, as in the case of serious illness).